Friends of Necedah National Wildlife Refuge

 The Friends of the Necedah National Wildlife Refuge Mission Statement:

-• To foster public use and enjoyment of the Necedah National Wildlife Refuge.
+- Take a leadership role promoting public use and enjoyment of Necedah National Wildlife Refuge.

 Getting Here . . .